-Dahna Goldstein is committed to increasing access to capital for world-changing organizations.
-As the Director of the Halcyon Angel Network, she is helping to build the social entrepreneurship ecosystem, and building on experience as a social entrepreneur and advisor to social impact organizations.
+Dahna Goldstein (she/her) is committed to increasing access to capital for world-changing organizations.
+As the Director of Halcyon Angels, a regional network of angel investors, she is helping to build the social entrepreneurship ecosystem, building on experience as a social entrepreneur and advisor to social impact organizations.

 Dahna is a Senior Fellow in the Digital Impact and Governance Initiative at New America, and co-founder of Resistance by Design.
 She was the founder and CEO of PhilanTech, which was acquired by Altum in 2014 where she continued to serve as Director of Philanthropy Solutions.
 Prior to starting PhilanTech, Dahna worked for venture philanthropies, including Ashoka and Blue Ridge Foundation New York.